Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ### 3.4.1 Entity-Relationship Diagram (ERD)

 An ERD visually represents the structure of the database, including tables, columns, and relationships between them.
-While a specific ERD image is not provided in the text documents, the `GradProjectDocumentationITI.md` suggests including one and outlines key relationships [4].
+While a specific ERD image is not provided in the text documents,  suggests including one and outlines key relationships.
 Based on the described entities and functionalities, a conceptual ERD would include tables suchs as:

 *   **users:** Stores user account information (ID, name, email, password hash, roles, phone, address).
 *   **roles:** Defines user roles (e.g., USER, ADMIN).